BakareTobias/Lit_Buddy/README.md

 llm is used to extract the title, author, journal, and year of publishing from the key string.
 The parsing and regex work well for formatting 95% of PDF formats tested.
 In spacy, a custom sentence delimiter is used, but there are situations in which spacy does not acknowledge it.
 The llm determines the title of a PDF submitted with a ~60% accuracy, but proves inconsistent across wide variety of PDF formats when extracting the other data points.
-In testing,  the llms used for extracting the key info have been optimized for consistent, accurate output via:
+In testing,  the llms used for extracting the key info have been optimized for consistent, accurate output by:
-1. prompts that include how to handle examples and possible edge cases.
+1. using prompts that include how to handle examples and possible edge cases.
-2. Temperature parameter being set to 0
+2. setting the emperature parameter being set to 0 to eliminate randomness in model output

 Further optimization solutions, or use of a more powerful language model than the currently used 'mistral:7b' should improve accuracy.